EtherCasts/evm-sim/README.md

 ` pip install -r requirements.txt`

-To use Serpent, the `serpent` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/serpent/
+To use Serpent, the `sc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/langs/

 To use LLL, the `lllc` compiler binary needs to be installed and available on the PATH; install it from https://github.com/ethereum/cpp-ethereum/

-To use Mutan, the `mutan` compiler binary needs to be installed and available on the PATH; install it from https://github.com/obscuren/mutan
+To use Mutan, the `mutan` compiler binary needs to be installed and available on the PATH; install it from https://github.com/obscuren/mutan/

 ## Usage